Row-level security (RLS) guidance in Power BI Desktop

-Once published to Power BI, you must map members to dataset roles.
-Only dataset owners or workspace admins can add members to roles.
+Once published to Power BI, you must map members to semantic model (previously known as a dataset) roles.
+Only semantic model owners or workspace admins can add members to roles.
 For more information, see Row-level security (RLS) with Power BI (Manage security on your model).

-Members can be user accounts or security groups.
-Whenever possible, we recommend you map security groups to dataset roles.
-It involves managing security group memberships in Azure Active Directory.
+Members can be user accounts, security groups, distribution groups or mail enabled groups.
+Whenever possible, we recommend you map security groups to semantic model roles.
+It involves managing security group memberships in Microsoft Entra ID (previously known as Azure Active Directory).
 Possibly, it delegates the task to your network administrators.

 Test each role to ensure it filters the model correctly.
 It's easily done by using the View As command on the Modeling ribbon tab.